3mdeb/openpower-coreboot-docs/devnotes/coreboot_in_seeprom_notes.md

 131MB = HBB working address

-HBB HRMOR may be also at 4GB - 128MB (that is the case for the current code), but all addresses are the same relative to each other.
+HBB HRMOR may be also at 4GB - 128MB (that is the case for the current code), but all addresses are the same relatively to each other.
 Comments in multiple places mention only 128MB HRMOR.

 What happens in C: